 The Children’s Brain Injury Program offers specialized care from an experienced pediatric team.
-In 2011, the Brain Injury Program treated 144 patients.
+In 2014, the Brain Injury Program treated 164 patients with traumatic and non-traumatic brain injuries.

 What does this data mean?